 Close links have been established with both clinicians and basic science groups in other Institutes within College of Medical, Veterinary & Life Sciences with focus on cardiovascular and metabolic health, infection and immunity and dementia and neurodegeneration.

-LKAS Fellow (Institute of Molecular Cell and Systems Biology)
+LKAS Fellow (Institute of Molecular Cell & Systems Biology)

 Research interests: My present research is focused on determining the impact of pharmacologically targeting specific members of the G protein-coupled receptor (GPCR) family in neurodegenerative diseases.

-Gardiner Chair of Biochemistry (Institute of Molecular Cell and Systems Biology)
+Gardiner Chair of Biochemistry (Institute of Molecular Cell & Systems Biology)

 Research interests: G-protein coupled receptors, G-proteins and signal transduction.

-Professor of Molecular Pharmacology (Institute of Molecular Cell and Systems Biology)
+Professor of Molecular Pharmacology (Institute of Molecular Cell & Systems Biology)